PI’s: Cheryl Cherpitel; Guilherme Borges; (UT subcontract): Lynn Wallisch, Ph.D.; Co-Investigators: Jane Maxwell, Ph.D.

 2009 – 2014

 People of Mexican origin constitute the largest subgroup of Hispanics in the US (70 percent), representing 29 percent of the country’s immigrant population.
 A substantial proportion of these immigrants come to the US from border areas in Mexico.
 A large percentage of border Hispanics is also native-born.
 Little epidemiologic data exist on substance use or related disorders along the US-Mexico border on either side, or on the effect of stressors associated with border residence.
-The proposed research aims to describe and explain alcohol and drug use patterns and related problems among Mexican-origin adults living in two pairs of sister metropolitan areas at the Texas-Mexico border, plus, as a contrast, in one adjacent non-border metropolitan area on each side of the border.
-The research will also test a conceptual model explaining the effects of border residence on alcohol and drug use outcomes; variables examined will include cross-border mobility and migration, acculturation, social support, exposure to violence, social norms, perceived enforcement of laws, and socio-economic factors.
+The research aims to describe and explain alcohol use patterns and related problems among Mexican-origin adults living in three pairs of sister metropolitan areas at the Texas-Mexico border, plus, as a contrast, in one adjacent non-border metropolitan area on each side of the border as follows: 1) describe alcohol and drug use patterns and alcohol use disorders in border vs. non-border context on both sides of the border; 2) test a conceptual model explaining the effects of border variables on alcohol and drug use outcomes; 3) describe cross-border mobility on both sides and determine the impact of cross-border mobility on alcohol and drug use patterns and alcohol use disorders.

-Survey data from face-to-face household interviews will be collected on 2,400 Mexican-origin adults over the age of 18 living in three border metropolitan areas (Laredo, McAllen and Brownsville), and one non-border metropolitan area (San Antonio) in Texas, and on 2,400 adults living in three sister metropolitan border counterparts (Nuevo Laredo, Reynosa and Matamoros), and one non-border metropolitan area in Mexico.
-Dr. Lynn Wallisch will take a leading role in overseeing field work conducted on the Texas side of the border by the TAMU Public Policy Research Institute (funded by ARG under separate agreement); assist P.I.
-Cherpitel in overseeing fieldwork carried out on the Mexican side; and participate in analysis of data collected through these field actitivities.
+Survey data, from face-to-face household interviews, will be collected on 2,400 Mexican-origin adults over the age of 18 living in three border metropolitan areas (Laredo, McAllen and Brownsville), and one non-border metropolitan area (San Antonio) in Texas, and on 2,400 adults living in three sister metropolitan border counterparts (Nuevo Laredo, Reynosa and Matamoros), and one non-border metropolitan area in Mexico.
+Hazardous drinking, alcohol use disorders, and drug use will be compared between respondents in border and non-border metropolitan areas on both sides, and between those in Texas and their counterparts in Mexican sister metropolitan areas.
+Path analysis will be used to test the conceptual model.

-This research, which builds on two previous federally-funded studies of drug and alcohol use on the Texas side of the border conducted by Drs.
-Wallisch, Spence and Maxwell in 1996 and 2003, is expected to increase our understanding of alcohol use patterns and problems in the border context, including the influence of cross-border mobility, and provide valuable data for formulating hypotheses which can be explored in a broader border context.
-Research findings will inform intervention and prevention related to substance use at the border.
+These findings are expected to increase our understanding of alcohol use patterns and problems in the border context, including the influence of cross-border mobility, and provide valuable data for formulating hypotheses which can be explored in a broader border context.
+Findings from this proposal will inform intervention and prevention strategies within the border context, as well as within the context of the broader Mexican-origin community as border individuals move to the interior of the US.

 Sponsor: Public Health Institute Alcohol Research Group / NIAAA R01AA018365, P.I.: C. Cherpitel)